Admer456/ioq3-burek/README.md

 #### For both
   * C# scripting, so you can add new entities, weapons, monsters and level scripts - without needing to write any C++ code
-  * Extend maximum visible entities from 256 to 1024
   * Entity [components](https://i.imgur.com/EAP3rrj.png)

 ## Downloads